microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 ## Keyboarding behavior
 ### TAB and Arrow key behavior
-The TabControl has three content areas: TabStrip, TabStripHeader (to the left of the TabStrip) and TabStripFooter (to the right of the TabStrip).
+The TabView has three content areas: TabStrip, TabStripHeader (to the left of the TabStrip) and TabStripFooter (to the right of the TabStrip).
 When the user hits the TAB key, focus moves between the content areas.
 When focus moves into the Tab content area, the selected Tab gains focus.
 Once the user is in the Tab content area, pressing the arrow key will move focus between the tabs.
 Arrow focus is trapped inside the Tab content area.

 ### Selecting a Tab
 When a Tab has focus, pressing SPACE or ENTER will select that Tab.